 In 2016 Danny returned from Belize with "Matadora", his most deeply humanist album to date.
 This ten-song collection explores the environmentalist, pacifist, romanticist, archivist and space enthusiast in Danny.

-Danny’s most recent project “Khlebnikov” was written & recorded aboard the legendary Soviet-era Russian ice-breaker, Kapitan Khlebnikov during an 18-day arctic expedition through the northwest passage.
-Danny timed the albums release for January 20, Donald Trumps's inauguration day.
-The Russian-based project began when Danny was invited to join “Generator Arctic” by Canadian Astronaut Chris Hadfield who assembled a small group of scientists, photographers, writers, musicians, and videographers to capture a unique experience unlike ever before.
+After recording in the warm Caribbean sun, Danny then recorded “Khlebnikov”, (possibly the most northern album ever recorded/above 80°) aboard the legendary Soviet-era Russian ice-breaker, Kapitan Khlebnikov during an 18-day arctic expedition through the northwest passage.
+The project began when Danny was invited to join “Generator Arctic” by Canadian Astronaut Chris Hadfield who assembled a small group of scientists, photographers, writers and musician to capture a unique perspective of the north.

-Once home from the Arctic, Danny’s recordings were arranged for brass and strings by film composer Rob Carli.
+Danny wrote and recorded the entire album aboard the Khlebnikov in cabin 712.
+Once home, Danny’s recordings were arranged for brass and strings by film composer Rob Carli.
 The result is a suite of atmospheric and haunting songs about the Arctic, our planet and our place in it.
-Possibly the most northern recorded album ever recorded (above 80°), Danny, Chris & Rob are performing "Khlebnikov" with orchestras across Canada.
-(Toronto, Ottawa, Vancouver, London and more in 2017)
+The Russian-based project was timed to drop on January 20 to coincide with Donald Trump's inauguration day.
+Danny, Chris & Rob are performing "Khlebnikov" with symphonies across Canada.
+(Toronto, Ottawa, Vancouver, London and more in 2018)